Safeguarding Contact

 I am a successful applicant, but I need to withdraw from my position in the program.
 How do I do this?

-If you cancel after this period, you will not be eligible to receive a refund.
+All participant fees must be paid by Thursday 19 March, 2026 - any withdrawals after this period will not be eligible to receive a refund.

 Nominating a Young Person FAQ

-The Y’s influential Youth Parliament program educates NSW’s young people about the parliamentary process, enabling them to actively engage in public policy by creating and debating bills.
-Every participant’s potential to lead, learn and connect is nurtured through parliamentary education, community engagement, confidence building and teamwork.
+The Y NSW’s influential Youth Parliament program educates young people in NSW about the Parliamentary Process, enabling them to actively engage in public policy by creating and debating bills.

 Nominating a Youth Parliamentarian is a rewarding experience and a powerful way for you to engage with young people’s ideas in your school and electorate and more broadly in NSW.